powdahound/powdahound.com/_posts/2009-06-27-using-gmail-as-sendmails-relay.md

 ---
-author: garret
-comments: true
-date: 2009-06-27 05:02:34+00:00
-layout: post
 slug: using-gmail-as-sendmails-relay
-title: Using Gmail as Sendmail’s relay
+title: Using Gmail as Sendmail's relay
 categories:
 - Tech
-tags:
-- gmail
-- sendmail
 ---

 Comcast just started [blocking port 25](http://news.zdnet.com/2100-3513_22-136518.html) at my house which caused sendmail to be unable to connect to external mail servers to deliver mail.
-Some people have been able to convince Comcast to open up the port for them but we weren’t so lucky.
-Instead, I changed sendmail to use Gmail’s SMTP server as its relay server.
+Some people have been able to convince Comcast to open up the port for them but we weren't so lucky.
+Instead, I changed sendmail to use Gmail's SMTP server as its relay server.

-Before making these changes I’d see lots of errors in `/var/log/mail.log` ending in `stat=Deferred: Connection timed out with aspmx2.googlemail.com.` or something similar.
+Before making these changes I'd see lots of errors in `/var/log/mail.log` ending in `stat=Deferred: Connection timed out with aspmx2.googlemail.com.` or something similar.
 Trying to `telnet aspmx2.googlemail.com 25` would result in a timeout.

-I found all the information on how to do this in these two articles; [Yan Li’s Words: Gmail, Fetchmail and Sendmail on UNIX/Linux](http://elliotli.blogspot.com/2007/08/gmail-fetchmail-and-sendmail-on.html) and [Linux, Sendmail and Gmail.com](http://www.linuxha.com/other/sendmail/gmail.html).
+I found all the information on how to do this in these two articles; [Yan Li's Words: Gmail, Fetchmail and Sendmail on UNIX/Linux](http://elliotli.blogspot.com/2007/08/gmail-fetchmail-and-sendmail-on.html) and [Linux, Sendmail and Gmail.com](http://www.linuxha.com/other/sendmail/gmail.html).

 All of this was done on a server running Ubuntu 8.04.2 and sendmail 8.14.2.

 ### Step 1

 Edit your ``/etc/mail/sendmail.mc` and add the following above the `MAILER_DEFINITIONS` block at the bottom.
-I tried putting these lines at the very bottom of the file the first time and it didn’t work.
+I tried putting these lines at the very bottom of the file the first time and it didn't work.
 I suggest copy/pasting because the quotes are very strange.

     define(`SMART_HOST',`smtp.gmail.com')dnl
     define(`RELAY_MAILER_ARGS', `TCP $h 587')dnl